-Arcare Pty Ltd ACN 005 259 361 is a company incorporated in Australia and acts as corporate trustee for the ARC Unit Trust.
+Arcare is a company incorporated in Australia and acts as corporate trustee for the ARC Unit Trust.

 Our registered office is located at 346 South Road Hampton East Victoria.
-Arcare owns a number of business names, including the names of each of our Arcare residences, Bodewell Community Care.
+Arcare owns a number of business names, including the names of each of our Arcare residences and Bodewell Community Care.

 Arcare employs approximately 5,500 employees and utilises various contractors and agency staff in its business.
-These employees are all domiciled in Australia, and 90% of the workforce are subject to an enterprise bargaining agreement which has been endorsed by Fair Work Australia.
+These employees are all domiciled in Australia, and 90% of the workforce are subject to a enterprise bargaining agreements which have been endorsed by Fair Work Australia.

 Arcare is a member of the Knowles Group of Companies which includes builder J & G Knowles and Associates Pty Ltd, and retirement living operator Sencia Holdings Pty Ltd together with a number of other companies holding the Group's passive investment portfolio.
-Arcare controls K & M Healthcare Pty Ltd ACN 064 218 622 and Hope Island Care Pty Ltd ACN 123 784 494 as part of the entire Arcare business.
-These companies have the same supply chain, operations, and employees as Arcare Pty Ltd, but they are not subsidiary companies.
+Arcare controls K & M Healthcare Pty Ltd ACN 064 218 622 and Hope Island care Pty Ltd ACN 123 784 494 as part of the entire Arcare business.
+These companies have the same supply chain, operations, and employees as Arcare Pty Ltd.